nodejs/abi-stable-node/napi_basics.md

 ```

 ### *napi_finalize*
-Function pointer type for N-API APIs that allow the user to be notified when an object
-is garbage collected.
-The user must provide a function satisfying the following signature
-which would get called upon the object's collection.
+Function pointer type for N-API APIs that allows the user to be notified when externally-owned data is ready to be cleaned up becauuse the object that it was associated with is garbage collected.
+The user must provide a function satisfying the following signature which would get called upon the object's collection.
 ```
 typedef void (*napi_finalize)(void* finalize_data, void* finalize_hint);
 ```